BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 ### Default Displayed Value

-If you have a field which has `null` value into the database, however, you want to return a fallback default value for the frontend:
+If you have a field which has `null` value into the database, you might want to return a fallback default value for the frontend:

 ```php
 Field::new('description')->default('N/A');
 ```

-So now, for fields which don't have a description into the database, it will return `N/A`.
+Now, for the fields that don't have a description into the database, it will return `N/A`.

 <alert type="info">
 The default value is ONLY used for the READ, not for WRITE requests.